 You can use the Tariff Classification Service to get non-legally binding classification advice.
 Send a separate email for each item you need help with, make sure your email includes the following information:

 - what the product is

-- if it’s made of more than one material please explain the breakdown of the materials
+- what it’s made of (if made of more than one material provide the breakdown of the materials)

 - what it’s used for

 - how it’s presented or packaged

 You’ll also need to give more information for:

 - footwear, include:

 - the type (for example shoe, boot, slipper)